ninjakappa007/BehaveBDDwithPOM/readme.md

 # Behave BDD Notes

+### This repo is for keeping track of my daily progress, nothing fancy
 execution command - behave .\features\search.feature

 (if  behave .\features - it will execute all the features under feature file)